TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators.md

 # A Secure Private Key Encryption Scheme using a Pseudo-Random Generator
 Consider the one-time pad encryption scheme.
 This is the strongest mode of encryption that we will ever be able to achieve.
 But how do we do this without having a key that is at least as long as the message?

-We can make use of a pseudo-random
+We can make use of a pseudo-random generator to make sure we can generate a key of the required length.

+If a PPT-adversary was able to distinguish